The Therapist (Brooklyn Nine-Nine): Plot

+In the cold open, while only speaking words that begin with the letter "B", Jake invents a new game called "Boyle Bullpen Bottle Bowling" alongside a babushka.

 Jake (Andy Samberg) helps Boyle (Joe Lo Truglio) with a case focused on the disappearance of a patient of a known therapist, Dr. Tate (David Paymer).
 Tate is convinced that the patient's significant other may be involved in the case.
 During this, Terry (Terry Crews) is surprised to see that Jake never went to therapy to help with his multiple issues throughout the series.

 After finding the body, Jake and Boyle investigate a prime suspect's apartment but Tate is also with them.
 After he quickly identifies a lead, Jake is convinced that Tate is the killer and inspects his office, finding a secret book about the victim.
 As Tate approaches his office, Jake hides himself in another office and fakes being a new patient suffering from dissociative identity disorder.
 After leaving the office with the book, Jake is held at gunpoint by Tate, who confesses the crime.
 Jake starts opening up about his problems with therapy, which is actually a distraction so Boyle can track his phone and arrest Tate.
 Jake then confesses to Boyle that his talk with Tate prompted him to seek more treatment and plans an appointment with a doctor.

 Meanwhile, Holt (Andre Braugher) invites Rosa (Stephanie Beatriz) and her new girlfriend Jocelyn to dine with him and Kevin.
 Rosa declines, explaining that Holt tends to be very judgmental.
 She eventually agrees to set up a meeting.
 During a meeting, Holt finds out that the person was an actress hired by Rosa and storms out.
 He eventually meets Jocelyn (Cameron Esposito) in the precinct where they both bond about being judgmental.
 Rosa confesses that she didn't want him to meet her as she feared he wouldn't like her and both reconcile.
 Amy (Melissa Fumero) brings stuff to Terry, which includes How to Please Your Wife: 100 Tips to Take Your Sex Life From Blah to Ahhhh, a sex book.
 Terry maintains that he never ordered the book and even posts flyers around the bullpen to ask for the real owner.
 Scully (Joel McKinnon Miller) shows up to pick up the book, claiming to be the owner.
 However, it's revealed that Terry is in fact the book owner and had Scully pretend to be so he wouldn't be embarrassed.